 As a student in the MEd in Counseling - School Counseling program, you’ll take courses, do fieldwork, and participate in practica and internships that will prepare you to be a professional school counselor.

 Upon obtaining your degree, you’ll be prepared to provide counseling services in the following areas:

 - career and lifestyle development

 The MEd in Counseling - School Counseling program at Northern Arizona University is accredited by the Counseling for Accreditation of Counseling and Related Educational Programs (CACREP).
 The accreditation runs through March 31, 2016.

 In the 2013-2014 academic year, there were seventeen (17) graduates of Northern Arizona University’s Master of Education in School Counseling Program.
 Six (6) persons completed their degree requirements on the main campus in Flagstaff.
 In addition, eleven (11) finished their degree requirements through the program based on the Navajo Indian Reservation.
 Unfortunately the program offering on the Navajo Nation has been suspended due to lack of funding.
 Over 95% of the students in this program graduate within the expected time period.
 Graduates of our school counseling program fulfill Arizona Department of Education requirements for immediate endorsement of their school counseling credential.
 Although some of these graduates take the NCE exam in order to become Nationally Certified Counselors, no exam is required for school counseling certification in Arizona.
 Of the school counseling students who chose to take the exam, the pass rate for last year was 100%.
 All of the graduates of this program who pursued positions as school counselors found employment for the 2014-2015 school year, resulting in a placement rate of 100%.

 Application Due Date

-- Completed application files are reviewed and admission decisions are made once each year for the program.
+- Completed application files are reviewed and admission decisions are made every other year for the program.

 - It is the student’s responsibility to ensure that his or her application file is complete.
 Incomplete files are not reviewed.